Walk-forward validation — why most stock-prediction backtests lie

 If they can't explain it in two sentences, or the answer is "we used the last 5 years", run.

-We try to be in the second camp.
 Some of our forecasts will still be wrong.
 We say so on every page.